harrisonlab/fusarium/pathogen/orthology/F.oxysporum_fsp.cepae_pathogenic_orthology.md

-# For a comparison between non-pathogenic FoC isolates 125, A23 & Fus2
+# For a comparison between pathogenic FoC isolates 125, A23 & Fus2

 ```bash